ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

   style="border:none; border-radius:12px;">
 </iframe>

-The final score combines a domain-aware rubric evaluation with a deterministic metric blend derived from the lecture slides.
-The rubric measures qualitative dimensions such as coverage, faithfulness, organization, clarity, and style on a 1-5 scale, while the metric component captures structural signals like section coverage.
+The final score combines a **domain-aware rubric evaluation** with a complementary **baseline metric blend** derived from the lecture slides.
+The rubric evaluates qualitative dimensions such as coverage, faithfulness, organization, clarity, and style, while the baseline metric captures structural signals like section coverage and overall response quality.

-A hallucination signal estimates how often the summary introduces statements unsupported by the slides.
-This signal reduces the final score, ensuring that summaries are rewarded for remaining accurate and grounded in the source material.
+These signals are first merged into a **raw quality score**, which is then adjusted using a **hallucination-aware damping factor**.
+The hallucination signal estimates how often the summary introduces statements unsupported by the slides, and reduces the score accordingly.
+This risk adjustment ensures that summaries are rewarded for remaining **accurate and grounded in the source material**.

 #### Diagnostics Logging